kwonus/Quelle-Obsolete/Clarity-Syntax.md

-To issue a query to find ANY words, separating each word with a plus sign would be the simplest form to find ANY of these five words:
+To issue a query to find ANY words, separating each word with double-colon would be the simplest form to find ANY of these five words:

-*find Lord + God + messiah + Jesus + Christ*
+*Lord :: God :: messiah :: Jesus :: Christ*

 If you are unsure about word order within a phrase, square brackets can be used: